top of page

 • Brussels Summit: A week-long policymaking summit which serves as an opportunity to interact with policymakers and peers in the field.
 It's a chance to apply your newfound knowledge to real-world scenarios and gain a deeper understanding of the policymaking process in Europe.
 Travel and accommodation costs will be fully covered.

 • Personalised Support: Support and guidance will be provided for those wishing to pursue a position at the European Commission, in party politics or in another policy role.
-This can include a 1-2 month stipend to explore and apply for relevant roles, career coaching, and feedback on applications.
+This can include a 1-2 month needs-based stipend to explore and apply for relevant roles, career coaching, and feedback on applications.

 man-2562325_1280.jpg